-Understanding your CS:GO roles can be tricky - using an AWP (AWPer) isn’t for everybody and neither is being the in-game leader.
-Over the years, CS:GO has developed a competitive community that has created primary roles within a competitive line up, and we are going to break down those roles in simple terms.
+Understanding your ideal CS:GO role can be tricky - using an AWP (as an AWPer) isn’t for everybody and neither is being the In-Game Leader.
+Over the years, CS:GO has developed a competitive community that has created primary roles within a competitive line-up, and we are going to break down those roles in simple terms.

 CS:GO roles: The basics

 Counter-Strike: Global Offensive is a team-based first-person shooter (FPS) game that requires a mechanical and strategic edge over the enemy team.
 A team needs five expert individuals who excel in various aspects of the game.
 Each role requires particular skills.
 If they can master these, they’ll be sure to help their team rise to the top of the HLTV World Rankings.

 In CS:GO and Counter-Strike 2 (CS2), there are five core roles that are taken on by the five individuals that make up a team.
 These roles are commonly known as the In-Game Leader (IGL), Entry Fragger, Support, AWPer, and Lurker (often also referred to as the Rifler).
 Although these five roles are what you see on your screen when viewing a professional game, credit needs to be given to the coaches, managers, sports psychologists, and other members of staff that assist a team behind the scenes.
 The performance of the players would not be anywhere near the level we see today without those additional staff.